RustMagazine/rustmagazine/content/issue-1/hidden-control-flow.md

 }
 ```

-async block usually contains other async functions, like `update_metadata` and `persist_number`.
-Here, we treat `persist_number` as a subtask of `update_metadata`.
-Each `.await` point is expanded to something like `poll_future` -- `await`ing the subtask's output and executing when the subtask is ready.
-Here we need to wait `persist_number` 's task returns Ready before updating the counter.
+An async block typically contains other async functions, like `update_metadata` and `persist_number`.
+In this example, we treat `persist_number` as a subtask of `update_metadata`.
+Each `.await` point expands to a call to `poll_future` to wait for the subtask's output and execute the next step only when the subtask is ready.
+For example, we need to wait for `persist_number` to return `Ready` before updating the counter.

-### runtime
+### Runtime

-Among many features, the most basic one for async runtime is to poll tasks, which means to keep running unfinished tasks until they are finished (but considering the points later in this article, "until" might not be very accurate).
-In [GreptimeDB](https://github.com/GreptimeTeam/greptimedb), we use [`tokio`](https://docs.rs/tokio/latest/tokio/) as our runtime.
-For simplicity, I'll use the following pseudocode to demonstrate the basic features of runtime.
+The main function of an asynchronous runtime is to poll tasks, meaning it keeps running unfinished tasks until they are completed (as described later in this article, "until" may not be an accurate description).
+In GreptimeDB, the [`tokio`](https://docs.rs/tokio/latest/tokio/) library is used as the runtime.
+The following pseudocode demonstrates the basic features of a runtime:

 ```rust
 fn runtime(&self) {